The Importance of Election Security

 Future Directions for Election Security

-• Increased funding for election security
+• Increased funding for election administration, particularly for smaller jurisdictions with limited resources

 Conclusion